tbensky/Prolog-CLP/README.md

 Vixen < Comet
 ```

 Now this is all very nice, but you must see how stuck this feels: for whatever order Vixen ends up being in, it'll be a number bigger than that for Rudolph, Prancer, and Dasher, but less than that for Dancer and Comet.
-And we can't say anything more about Vixen until we can "solve" for the ordering of the other reigndeer.
+And we can't say anything more about Vixen until we can "solve" for the ordering of the other reindeer.
+We can choose values for Rudolph, Prancer, and Dasher, but what values?
+Shall we say 5,6, and 7, so Vixen can be 4?
+But we're just guessing; likely these values won't hold up later when other ordering rules are enforced.

-At this level, classical Prolog won't help, since we can't just tell it `Vixen > Rudolph`, as it will fail since it doesn't know anything about Rudolph.
-(Note: this puzzle can be solved with classical Prolog, just not so directly has stated).
+At this level, classical Prolog won't help, since we'd need to guess values to keep the code going.
+In classiccal Prolog, we can't just tell it `Vixen > Rudolph`, as it will fail since it doesn't know anything about Rudolph.
+(Note: this puzzle can indeed be solved with classical Prolog, just not so directly has stated).
 Using Prolog+CLP however, we can just state

 ```
 Vixen #< Dancer